10'000 Hours/Getty Images

 • No rewards

-Who should skip: If you want a card for bad credit that has a high limit, or one that enables you to eventually graduate to an unsecured card, this might not be the right choice for you.
+Who should skip: If you want a card that enables you to eventually graduate to an unsecured card, this might not be the right choice for you.

 Why we picked it: When you have bad credit, particularly with a bankruptcy on your credit report, it can be difficult to get an unsecured card.
 Those you can qualify for will usually carry a ton of fees and offer little in the way of rewards.
 But if you’re determined to avoid putting down a deposit, the Credit One Bank® Platinum Visa® for Rebuilding Credit* is a decent post-bankruptcy option.

-Additionally, the card’s $300 minimum initial credit limit could be eligible for an increase over time, though Credit One does not offer a specific time frame or terms for credit line increases.
-You’ll also get free online access to your Experian credit score and can set up alerts via email and text to ensure you keep up with payments and avoid late fees.
+Additionally, the card’s $300 minimum credit limit could be eligible for an increase over time, though Credit One does not offer a specific time frame or terms for credit line increases.
+You’ll also get free online access to your credit score (provided by Experian) and can set up alerts via email and text to ensure you keep up with payments and avoid late fees.

-A bankruptcy alone is unlikely to prevent you from getting this card, but it could lead to a low-end credit limit and high annual fee.
+A bankruptcy alone is unlikely to prevent you from getting the Credit One Bank Platinum Visa for Rebuilding Credit, but bankruptcy could lead to a low-end credit limit and high annual fee.
 Luckily, you can check if you prequalify for Credit One cards before you apply.

 Pros